NonnoAzure/GameRatings/ACTIVE.md

-# My Subjective Ratings of PC Games
+# My List of Archived PC Games

 - Ordered by released date.
-- Extremly subjective!
 - Only list games I owned and played.

 ### What's the purpose of this?